Whiteknight/whiteknight.github.com/_posts/2010-11-14-bookdesigner_4_beta.md

 ---
 layout: post
 categories: [MediaWiki, EmbedVideo]
-Title: BookDesigner Version 4 Beta Testing
+title: BookDesigner Version 4 Beta Testing
 ---

 I've been working on the [BookDesigner][bookdesigner] tool for a very long